draconisPW/PWMAngband/docs/playing.rst

 backslash ('\\') plus the "underlying command" key.
 You may enter "control-keys" as a caret ('^') plus the key (so '^' + 'p' yields '^p').

+Some commands allow an optional "repeat count", which allows you to tell the game that you wish to do the command multiple times, unless you press a key or are otherwise disturbed.
+In PWMAngband, such commands are set on auto-repeast and a repeat count of 99 is normally applied.

 Some commands will prompt for extra information, such as a direction, an inventory or equipment item, a spell, a textual inscription, the symbol of